-The committee met once during the year and appointed Peter Mansfield as Group Sales and Marketing Director.
-The committee met post year end to appoint Penny Searle as Independent Non-Executive Director.
+The committee met once during the year and appointed Penny Searles as Non-Executive Director.

 Audit and Risk Committee

 The Audit and Risk Committee is responsible for ensuring that the Group's financial performance is properly monitored, controlled and reported.
 The Finance Director and other Directors attend as required.